 Departments are authorized to seek suppliers at this level.
-Departments should seek three (3) quotes for the commodity, complete a GSD-89 form or equivalent comparison, create a requisition and submit the GSD-89, quotes and other applicable documentation to Purchasing.
+Departments should seek three (3) quotes for the commodity, complete a GSD-89 form, create a requisition and submit the GSD-89, quotes and other applicable documentation to Purchasing.
 If three quotes are not provided, Departments must submit written explanation to Purchasing as to why this was not done and why it is not in the County's best interest to do so.
-A Sole Source Justification form can be submitted as appropriate.
-Purchasing will review the requisition for approval and establish a purchase order as appropriate.
+A Sole Source Justification form should be submitted if appropriate.